 All applicants must meet the following entry requirements before applying to the Tommy Flowers SCITT.

 You must hold a bachelor’s degree with honours class 2.2 or above from a UK Higher Education Institution (HEI), or an equivalent qualification.
 The National Recognition Information Centre for the United Kingdom (UK NARIC) can provide advice on the equivalence of overseas qualifications.

 English, Maths and Science GCSEs/O levels or equivalent qualifications at grade C/4 or above.

 QTS Skills Tests in Literacy and Numeracy.
 These can be taken after your interview.
 Once you have registered with UCAS, you should book your skills tests on the Department for Education’s website.

-Ideally, you should have 10 days’ experience in a primary school.
+Although not compulsory, it is beneficial for you to have some experience in a primary school.
+This than gives you a really good idea of what teaching in a school is like.
 This could be voluntary work or employment, for example as a Teaching Assistant.
 It is good practice for this to be in place before you apply for a place on the course.